ayushxx7/ayush-mandowara-blog/content/Gvim/25-vim-tips.md

 ### [Paste multiple times](https://stackoverflow.com/questions/16700989/paste-multiple-times-in-vim/24899228#24899228)

 There can be times where you want to copy a bunch lines multiple times in a document, for example, when writing test cases.
-Vim makes it easy for us to repeat any operation mutiple times.
+Vim makes it easy for us to repeat any operation multiple times.
 The most common example is when you want to jump (say) 10 lines below the current line `10j` comes to mind.
 The same logic can be applied to the `paste` operation as well.